What's New in Sharp Shape?

 * AOMT TOT Tutorial, Part 4 (August 2016)

 A newly made AOMT TOT Tutorial, Part 4 is ready.
-It is an important episode, because it is based on the feedbacks from the iPad scanner users.
+It is an important episode, because it is based on feedback from iPad scanner users.
 Click here to see video. or click the following illustration.

 * Print Foot-Image in Real-Size (August 2016)